Hawmex/aut_algorithm_design_foundations_final_exam/README.md

 ### Input

-- The number of points.
+- The number of points
-- The `x` and `y` coordinates of the points.
+- The `x` and `y` coordinates of the points
-- The desired number of clusters (`k`).
+- The desired number of clusters (`k`)

 ### Output

-- The minimum inter-cluster distance.
+- The minimum inter-cluster distance

 ### Example